dyalog-training/2023-TP1b/README.md

 ## Link the code into your workspace

+Start Dyalog, and execute the following to link the source code into the session:

     ]link.create # {/path/to}/2023-TP1b/src

 Replace `{/path/to}` with the actual path to the `2023-TP1b` you cloned.

 ## Trigger the tests manually

+In the session, use the `]dtest` user command to run the tests.
+Note that the repository contains the latest version of DTest -- if you didn't install this earlier, place the file `{/path/to}/2023-TP1b/DBuildTest/DyalogBuild.dyalog` in your `MyUCMDs` folder.

+Run the command:

     ]dtest {/path/to}/2023-TP1b/tests